 Views of professionalism came from a wide variety of sources - from upbringing, through experience in education and work before joining the profession, to explicit teaching within their training (including codified rules and regulations), and role modelling from colleagues.
 Table 4 illustrates some of the specific sources mentioned.
-The interaction of these different sources may in part explain the complex picture of professionalism which emerges.
+The interaction of these different sources may in part explain the complex picture of professionalism that has emerged from this study.

-Table 4.
-Examples of sources and experiences informing people's professionalism
+Table 4 - Examples of sources andexperiences informing people'sprofessionalism

-- Personal experiences around time keeping (e.g. missing flights when travelling; school). - Personal experience at work (time keeping, working to appointments in community care). - Observing other professionals in another work context (before starting training). - Experience of interacting with patients. - Experience of meetings and being part of a team. - Documentation such as student handbook and policies such as manual handling policies. - Role models in placements, or tutors in classroom. - Peers. - Models encountered in the media.
+Personal experiences around time keeping (eg missing flights when travelling, school)

+Personal experience at work (time keeping, working to appointments in community care)

+Observing other professionals in another work context (before starting training)

+Experience of interacting with patients

+Experience of meetings and being part of a team

+Documentation such as a student handbook and policies such as manual handling policies

+Role models in placements, or tutors in classroom

+Peers

+Models encountered in the media

 The following sections describe different definitions, and ways of approaching the concept or construct of professionalism identified by participants.
-These include viewing it as a holistic construct, as an expression of self, as a set of attitudes and behaviours, including appearance, and as a fluid, contextually defined concept.
+These include viewing it as an holistic construct, as an expression of self, as a set of attitudes and behaviours, including appearance, and as a fluid, contextually defined concept.
 Quotes from focus group participants are included to expand and illustrate the points made.
-In parallel, the boxes distributed through these pages illustrate how these views were expressed as discrete examples of behaviour - including 'good' examples of professional behaviour, examples of unprofessional behaviour, and examples of behaviour which was ambiguous, or explicitly identified as contextually dependent.
-More examples of raw data from the focus groups, illustrating how the themes were presented in the discussions, are included in Appendix 6.
+In parallel, the boxes distributed through these pages illustrate how these views were expressed as discrete examples of behaviour including 'good' examples of professional behaviour, examples of unprofessional behaviour, and examples of behaviour which was ambiguous, or explicitly identified as contextually dependent.

+More examples of raw data from the focus groups, illustrating how the themes were presented in the discussions, are included in Appendix F.

 While there were no substantial differences in the views of the different professions when considered thematically, some differences related to specific professional contexts were identified.
-These are summarised in section 3.6.
+These are summarised in Section 3.6.